A solution to end male chick culling.

 How many installations do you have?

-Two installations with a capacity of 6,000 and 12,000 eggs/hour are operational at two locations in France since January 2023 in line with French regulatory requirements.
+Two installations with a capacity of 6,000 and 18,000 eggs/hour have been operational at two locations in France since January 2023 in line with French regulatory requirements.

 Can it operate in any hatchery environment?